alex-mous/Dyson-Vacuum-Wand-Holder/README.md

 # Dyson Vacuum Wand Holder
-To resolve this issue, I designed a 3D-printable clamp/mount that easily mounts to a wall with two standard size screws.
+I created a solution in the form of a 3D-printable clamp/mount that easily mounts to a wall with two standard size screws.
 This repository contains the STL of the final version (V2.1), as well as some pictures on how to install it and the mechanical drawing.
 I designed this specifically for the Dyson V8 Animal, although it should work for any Dyson-compatible Wand.
 This work is released under the GNU GPL license.

 ## What you will need
 * A copy of this repository
 * Access to a 3D printer and its control software (slicer, etc.)
 * Two screws compatible with the surface you plan to mount this clamp on
-* A screwdriver, drill and appropriate drill bits to drill holes and attached screws
+* A screwdriver, drill, pencil, and appropriate drill bit to mark and drill holes and attach screws

 ## Steps
 1. Download this repository